Laksa Janggus Kak Timah is a local food in Balik Pulau, Pulau Pinang, Malaysia.

 See more

-Subcategory: Specialty Food
+Subcategory: Local Food

 Tags: noodles, malay Food, street Food, muslim Owned, no Alcohol, no Pork